R-H-T/mws-restaurant-stage-1/README.md

-# MWS – Project: Restaurant Reviews - Stage 2
+# MWS – Project: Restaurant Reviews - Stage 3

 ---

 ## Project Details
-The Restaurant Reviews Stage 2 project is part of a 3-stages project included in the curriculum of the Mobile Web Specialist Nanodegree Program created by Google & Udacity.
+The Restaurant Reviews Stage 3 project is part of a 3-stages project included in the curriculum of the Mobile Web Specialist Nanodegree Program created by Google & Udacity.

 **Restaurant Reviews Stage 1-2** – These stages demonstrates my abilities to turn a Non-Mobile Ready, Non-Accessible, and Non-PWA project into a fully Accessible, and functioning Progressive Web App with a genuine first class Offline First user experience.
 Utilizing the powerful Service Worker feature which will replace the old App Cache.
 Thus, demonstrating the initial skillsets I obtained from my training during the first period of the program along with my previously acquired skills.
 Stage 2 introduces some major optimizations to the web app which can be measured with Google's Lighthouse utilities.
 I've also added lazy loading for all images in this stage.

+**Stage 3** – This is the final stage, which demonstrates how to make a performant PWA.
+This has involved Background Sync and many other additional features.
+Including Browser Optimization techniques, and etc.

 ---